revaljonathan/val-niri/README.md

 wallpapers: https://github.com/revaljonathan/wallpapers

-NOTE: packs.txt is mostly used by me, you can safely delete or ignore it
+NOTE: packs.txt is mostly used by me, you can safely delete or ignore it.
+That said if you decide to use it, beware that some packs is from the AUR, so be safe 🙃

 ![image](assets/ass1.png)